Random Utility with Unobservable Alternatives: Introduction

-Our necessary and sufficient conditions consist of two types of conditions.
-The first condition is the classical nonnegativity of the Block-Marschak polynomials, which appear in \cite{falmagne1978representation}'s characterization.
-The second condition is novel: it consists of inequalities obtained by the summation and subtraction of the Block-Marschak polynomials.
-This novel condition means that the nonnegativity of the Block-Marschak polynomials is not enough for the dataset to be rationalized by a random utility model; balances across the values of Block-Marschak polynomials are essential for the case of incomplete datasets.
+Our necessary and sufficient condition consists of two key components.
+The first is the classical nonnegativity of the Block-Marschak polynomials, a condition that appears in Falmagne's characterization.
+The second is a novel condition that consists of inequalities involving the summation and subtraction of the Block-Marschak polynomials.
+This novel condition highlights that the nonnegativity of the Block-Marschak polynomials alone is insufficient to rationalize a dataset.
+Instead, balances across the values of the Block-Marschak polynomials are crucial when dealing with incomplete datasets.

+Our findings have significant implications for the widely used outside option approach.
+We show that the outside option approach disregards all but the most basic inequalities of the second condition.
+Importantly, this conclusion is made possible by the nonredundancy of our characterization.\footnote{Without nonredundancy, it could be possible, for instance, that some of inequalities in the second condition are implied by other inequalities.
+With nonredundancy, each inequality in the second condition is an independent feature of random utility rationalization.
+Thus we can identify which implication (i.e., inequality) is ignored by the outside option approach.} In particular, our results show that even if the dataset is not rationalizable by any random utility model, the outside option approach may erroneously conclude that the population of agents' choices is rationalizable by a random utility model.

-To prove our result, we translate our problem into a network flow problem.
-This approach is originally developed by \cite{fiorini2004short}, who gives a shorter proof of the result of \cite{falmagne1978representation}.
-Our methodological innovation is to use a feasibility theorem in a network, which provides a necessary and sufficient condition for the existence of a desirable network flow.
-This novel tool gives us a clear insight even in the presence of some missing alternatives.
+To establish our results, we translate the problem into a network flow problem.
+This approach was originally developed by \cite{fiorini2004short}, who provided a shorter proof of the axiomatization of \cite{falmagne1978representation}.
+Our methodological innovation is employing a feasibility theorem in network flow theory, which provides a necessary and sufficient condition for the existence of a desirable network flow.
+This novel tool offers clear insights even in cases where some alternatives are missing.
+Moreover, we demonstrate that our methodology not only facilitates characterization but also significantly enhances efficiency when testing our conditions in given datasets.

-Our results have two practical implications.
-First, in the empirical literature, researchers often put all unobservable alternatives together and treat them as an aggregated alternative, called an {\it outside option}, even when they know which elements are unobservable.
-Our result implies that this approach may ignore some features of the random utility restriction; more precisely, it does not consider the second condition (i.e., the balances across the values of the Block-Marschak polynomials).
-Second, we demonstrate that our approach to the problem using of network flows not only is useful for axiomatization but also provides efficiency when we test our conditions with given datasets.

-Once the dataset has turned out to be consistent with a random utility model, another important question is ``What can we say about missing parts in the dataset?''
-To answer this question, we provide an efficient algorithm to obtain a tight bound for the missing choice frequencies.
-This algorithm makes the most of the network structure of our problem.
-Without the network formulation, the efficiency of the algorithm is not guaranteed.
-See section \ref{sec:app} for details.